AU-ExoMars/PCOT/mkdocs/docs/devguide/plugins.md

 This is done by adding a function to a list of functions called when a a main window is opened.
 Writing code here will require some knowledge of Qt.
-Here is a menu option added to the File menu which will look for an *input 0* node and save its output image (if there is one) to an ENVI file.
+Here is a menu option added to the File menu which will look for selected node in the document's graph, fetch its first output, and save it as an ENVI file (assuming it is an image - error checking is left as an exercise for the reader).

 ```python